bhaktofmahakal/Subscription-Based-Model/README.md

 7. **Error Handling**: Comprehensive error handling with appropriate HTTP status codes and error messages.

-## 📊 Assessment Criteria

-This project meets the assessment criteria in the following ways:

 ### 1. Code Quality
 - **Modularity**: Clear separation of concerns with models, schemas, routes, and services